-In connection with this offering, our board of directors is considering adopting a policy with respect to the compensation payable to our non-employee directors, which will become effective upon the completion of this offering.
-If adopted by our board of directors and approved by our stockholders, under this policy, each non-employee director will be eligible to receive compensation for his or her service on the board of directors and for service on each committee on which the director is a member, which will consist of annual cash retainers and equity awards.
+Our board of directors and stockholders have approved and adopted a policy with respect to the compensation payable to our non-employee directors, which will become effective upon the completion of this offering.
+Under this policy, each non-employee director will be eligible to receive compensation for his or her service on the board of directors and for service on each committee on which the director is a member, which will consist of annual cash retainers and equity awards.
 Our non-employee directors will receive the following annual cash retainers for their service in 2018:

 Position Retainer

-Board Member \$
+Board Member \$ 35,000

-Board Chairperson \$

-Audit Committee Chair \$
+Audit Committee Chair \$ 15,000

-Compensation Committee Chair \$
+Compensation Committee Chair \$ 10,000

-Nominating and Corporate Governance Committee Chair \$
+Nominating and Corporate Governance Committee Chair \$ 8,000

-Audit Committee Member \$
+Audit Committee Member \$ 7,500

-Compensation Committee Member \$
+Compensation Committee Member \$ 5,000

-Nominating and Corporate Governance Committee Member \$
+Nominating and Corporate Governance Committee Member \$ 4,000

-Stock option grants for non-employee directors will consist of (i) an initial stock option award with respect to shares granted at the first regularly scheduled board meeting held on or after a director's first appointment or election to our board of directors and vesting in equal monthly installments until the third anniversary of the date of grant, and (ii) an annual stock option award with respect to shares granted on the date of the first board meeting held following our annual stockholders meeting in each year commencing in 2018 and vesting on the first anniversary of the date of grant.
+Stock option grants for non-employee directors will consist of (i) an initial stock option award with respect to 32,000 shares granted at the first regularly scheduled board meeting held on or after a director's first appointment or election to our board of directors and vesting in equal monthly installments until the third anniversary of the date of grant, and (ii) an annual stock option award with respect to 16,000 shares granted on the date of the first board meeting held following our annual stockholders meeting in each year commencing in 2018 and vesting on the first anniversary of the date of grant.
 The vesting of the initial and annual stock option grants are subject to the non-employee director's continued service on our board of directors.
+It is HBM's policy not to allow its director designees to receive any form of compensation for services as our director other than reimbursement for expenses incurred in attending meetings or in connection with other business activities on our behalf.